 Risk for women was associated with the more migration and more time than men:

 - Women who migrated 109km in one year had a 50% higher risk of contracting HIV.

 - Women who migrated 652km had a 75% higher risk.

 - Women who spent more than 90% of their time away from the community at home had a 50% higher risk.

-"Average migratory distances per year and increased periods of residence outside the community represent in rural studies for the main risk factors for acquiring HIV, such as increasing the number of sexual partners, increased likelihood of sexual behavior risk, family estrangement, friends, community, and social norms, increased vulnerability, or lower socioeconomic status, "the authors say.
+"Mean migratory distances per year and increased periods of out-of-community living represent in rural study areas the major risk factors for HIV acquisition, such as increased numbers of sexual partners, increased likelihood of sexual behavior risk, family withdrawal, friends, community and social norms, increased vulnerability, or lower socioeconomic status, "say the authors.

-In 21 International AIDS Conference (AIDS 2016) in Durban this yearFrank Tanser - one of the authors of the study - said that phylogenetic analyzes in this district also highlighted the importance of migration.
-A number of new infections throughout the local area can be linked back to individuals living in 'hot spot' communities alongside the highway.
+In 21 International AIDS Conference (AIDS 2016) in Durban this yearFrank Tanser - one of the authors of the study - said that phylogenetic analyzes done in this district also highlighted the importance of migration.
+A number of new infections throughout the local area can be linked back to individuals living in 'hot spot' communities, adjacent to the highway.

 Especially as migrants are often diagnosed late and have difficulty engaging with and Retension on health care, the researchers say HIV testing and treatment services in South Africa need to be better tailored to the needs of migrants.

-Translated, revised, edited by Claudio Souzaon December 17 2016.
+Translated, revised, edited by Claudio Souza in 17 December 2016.

 We have many projects to do, but we do not have the resources.